badsectorlabs/ludus/docs/docs/Troubleshooting/ansible.md

 This is a long error message, but the key is `"unreachable": true`.

 Check that the VM that failed is powered on and reachable.
 Power cycle the VM if needed.
-Re-run the ansible that cause this error.
+Re-run the ansible that caused this error.